-- 1.3 Provide an excellent all-round education both academically, in the field of Arts, in sport and through a wide range of extra-curricular activities. - 1.4 There are opportunities for all and those who are especially talented can reach the highest level of attainment. - 1.5 Develop in each child independence, commitment and enthusiasm. - 1.6 Foster a spirit of mutual respect and kindness and encourage everyone to do their best for the community. - 1.7 Encourage every child to participate fully in life and learn about themselves and their place in the world.
+- 1.3 Provide an excellent all-round education both academically, in the field of Arts, in sport and through a wide range of extra-curricular activities. - 1.4 There are opportunities for all and those who are especially talented can reach the highest level of attainment. - 1.5 Develop children who value diversity and have a passion for learning for life. - 1.6 Foster a spirit of mutual respect and kindness and encourage everyone to do their best for the community. - 1.7 Encourage every child to participate fully in life and learn about themselves and their place in the world.